 Are you ready to have your mind blown?
 This year, the total value for online cart-abandonments during this blessed five day period reached a staggering $24 billion dollars!
 Let’s break it down:

 - $24 billion was left on the table as a result of all abandonments

 - At a bare minimum, 1% of that total is recoverable

 - That means merchants can recover at least $240 million in sales!
 This is not chump change by any metric

-- 80-90% of the revenue abandoned is from guest shoppers/non-logged in shoppers and this revenue is virtually undiscoverable and unrecoverable to non-Datacrushers merchants
+- 80-90% of the revenue abandoned is from guest shoppers/non-logged in shoppers and this revenue is virtually undiscoverable and unrecoverable to merchants who are not using Datacrushers.

 - On Black Friday, many sites experienced a 40% increase in traffic